mlswg/mls-protocol/draft-ietf-mls-protocol.md

 or by someone who replaced them.]]

-Note that the long-term identity keys used by the protocol MUST be distributed by an "honest" authentication service for parties to authenticate their legitimate peers.
+Note that the long-term identity keys used by the protocol MUST be distributed by an "honest" authentication service for clients to authenticate their legitimate peers.

 ## Authentication